da-x/rust-proc-macros-intro-and-tips/slides.md

 }
 ```

-Works on some cases, instead of writing an `impl` for them by hand.
+Works on some cases, instead of writing an `impl` for them by hand

 ---